Just-Do-Stuff/rhcsa-practice-lab/06-create-configure-filesystems/README.md

 ## Purpose

-This category focuses on using the storage you createdi in [Category 05](https://github.com/Just-Do-Stuff/rhcsa-practice-lab/tree/main/05-configure-local-storage).
+This category focuses on using the storage you created in [Category 05](https://github.com/Just-Do-Stuff/rhcsa-practice-lab/tree/main/05-configure-local-storage).
 Here you will practice creating and mounting file systems, extending logical volumes, working with NFS, and using autofs for on‑demand mounts.

 ---